Is this you?

 Sound familiar?
 You’re not alone.

-Personally, I love the freedom of self-employment, and it’s working for me in my own introverted way.
+Personally, I love the freedom of self-employment, and it’s working for me in my own introverted way, even through a recession.
 But I was originally very nervous to take the leap because some part of me thought that was extrovert territory.
 Both introverts and extroverts can make it work, if you find your unique path.

 In this post, I’ll explain why and how self-employment can work well for introverts, including a few specific ideas for you.

 I asked folks in my Facebook group for introverts, “What types of careers feel most suited to your introverted nature?” and the overwhelming trend was related to self-employment.
 It’s a natural fit for independent thinkers like us!

 - “Since I have my business, I loooove working alone and deciding when I meet with people.”

 - “Making my own schedule, creating my own rhythm is huge for me and my well being as an introvert.”

 - “I’ve been pretty drawn to the ‘solopreneur’ notion.
 I’m realizing that I really feel flow when I’m in deep focus as opposed to social overstimulation.”

 Self-employment Paths that Work for Introverts